Maddoxx88/drs/README.md

-# 🔐 Dependency Risk Scanner
+# 🔐 Enhanced Dependency Risk Scanner
 "Find hidden risks in your dependencies before they find you."

 ## 📝 Overview